marvinnitz18/Projects/README.md

 # All Projects and tests

 * Projects:
-- /Names (search a database for a name linked to a birthdate)
+- Names (search a database for a name linked to a birthdate)
 -
 -